UAL-RE/lc-containers_vms/learners/reference.md

   ~ A software-defined complete execution stack consisting of virtualized hardware, operating system (guest OS), and applications. ([NIST](https://csrc.nist.gov/glossary/term/virtual_machine))
   ~ An instance of a specific virtual machine image.

+Virtual private network
+  ~ Software that secures a network connection such that all information transmitted/received is sent via a "tunnel" that automatically encrypts it.
+Also refer to the [NIST](https://csrc.nist.gov/glossary/term/virtual_private_network) definition.